HITsz-TMG/VideoVista/VideoVista-Competition/README.md

 ## 🔥 News

+- **`2026.02.08`** 🔥🔥🔥 The competition has successfully concluded, and the final Leaderboard-B have been updated.
+The documentation outlining required submissions for winning teams will be released in the coming days—please stay tuned for further notices.

 - **`2026.01.18`** 🔥🔥🔥 **Benchmark B has been released at [HuggingFace](https://huggingface.co/datasets/HIT-TMG/VideoVista-2), and submissions are open starting today**!

 - **`2026.01.09`** 🚀  We have extended the competition registration deadline to February 1, 2026.
 Meanwhile, the opening time for Benchmark B submissions remains unchanged, and the submission deadline has been extended to February 7, 2026.